mircea-i/cs50W-Commerce/README.md

  - on the listing page you should be able to bid and end the auction if you are the original owner.

 Also the data needs to be accesible via the [Django admin](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/) interface.

+## Final words
+The project is hard if you are learning Django by doing it, especially if you don't have a programmer background (like me).
+Just keep at it, it only gets harder :)